 Hi, my name is Alex and I am a qualified Counsellor and a registered member of the BACP.
 I have worked for a number of national and local charities and I now work privately offering face to face, telephone and online sessions.
 I offer counselling to both individuals and families.
 I have a lot of experience working with parents/carers and young people as well as working with people on a one to one basis.

 So what can I tell you about counselling?
-I have outlined some possible questions below which may be relevant to you if you are considering going to see a counsellor.
+I have outlined some possible questions below which you may be asking yourself prior to making contact.

 What can I expect?

 - Counselling provides a safe and confidential space to explore issues which may be impacting on you within your life.

 - Each Counsellor's approach will be different but ultimately the focus is on you and the changes you would like to make or the issues you want to explore.

 - The aim is for the counselling to be useful in order for you to benefit in your everyday life.

 - I may use different approaches and techniques depending on what works best for you.